poxyde/TriageDeck-Releases/README.md

 - version notes
 - simple download updates

-If EventLens saves you time or helps you rescue a PC, you can support the project here:
+If EventLens saves you time or helps you rescue a PC, please consider supporting the project!:

 [https://ko-fi.com/eventlens](https://ko-fi.com/eventlens)